12 Shifts for Learner-Centered Classrooms Master Class Program

 Community Impact

-Project work has a clear community impact that extends beyond the classroom.
-Community experts, beneficiaries, experiential learning trips, parents, platforms and systems are used to improve work quality and make the experiences more meaningful and relevant.
+Student work and learning has a clear community impact that extends beyond the classroom to different parts of the school, community members, and beneficiaries.
+Teacher sets up experiential learning trips, parent mentors, platforms for sharing, experts and systems to help make make learning experiences more meaningful and relevant.

 Who It's For

-Teacher Leads, Team Leaders, EdTech Coordinators, Instructional Coaches, Middle Managers and others wanting to dive deeper into PBL
+Student-Centered Teachers, Teacher Leads, Team Leaders, EdTech Coordinators, Instructional Coaches, Middle Managers and others wanting to develop student-centered environments

 Commitment